troughton/troughton.github.io/_posts/2018-09-21-spherical-gaussians.markdown

 After a bunch of experimentation, I found a new algorithm for accumulating spherical Gaussian samples that's almost as good as a least-squares solve if the sample directions are randomly distributed, or is slightly better than a naïve projection if the sample directions are correlated (as they would be, say, if you were reading pixels row by row from a lat-long image map.)
 Conveniently, when we're accumulating samples from path tracing the sample directions are usually stratified or uniformly random.

-One note of caution: some low-discrepancy sequences (e.g. fixed-length ones like the Hammersley sequence) will not work well since successive samples are correlated, even though the sequence is well-distributed over the entire domain.
+One note of caution: some low-discrepancy sequences (e.g. fixed-length ones like the Hammersley sequence) will not work well if successive samples are correlated, even though the sequence is well-distributed over the entire domain.

 The algorithm is as follows, and supports both non-negative and regular solves: